lakshita-started28/Neural-Network-Quantization-Benchmark-with-IoT-Use-Case/README.md

 ---

+📦 Requirements
+bash
+Copy
+Edit
+pip install tensorflow numpy pandas matplotlib scikit-learn

+🚀 How to Run
+Open each notebook in Google Colab or Jupyter and run all cells.

 ## 💡 Key Takeaway
 > Quantization significantly reduces model size and improves inference time, with minimal accuracy loss — ideal for Edge AI applications in IoT systems.